^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Coronary heart disease is a disease that is based on a discrepancy between myocardial oxygen demand and the level of its actual intake with coronary blood flow.
-The main clinical symptom of IHD is angina pectoris characterized by paroxysmal retrosternal pain or its equivalents.
+Ischemic heart disease is a disease based on the discrepancy between the myocardium's need for oxygen and the level of its actual supply with coronary blood flow.
+The main clinical symptom of IHD is angina, which is characterized by paroxysmal chest pain or its equivalents.

-• Group I - methods (factors) acting on the higher and autonomic centers of the nervous system and peripheral sympathetic ganglia and receptors: electrosleep, drug electrophoresis, galvanization and magnetotherapy (the effect of PeMP).
+• Group I - methods (factors) that act on the higher and vegetative centers of the nervous system and on the peripheral sympathetic ganglia and receptors: electrosleep, medicinal electrophoresis, galvanization and magnetic therapy (exposure to VMF).

-• II group - methods (factors) of direct impact on the heart area: DMV-therapy and laser (magnetolaser) therapy.
+• Group II - methods (factors) of direct impact on the heart area: UHF therapy and laser (magnetic laser) therapy.

-• III group - methods (factors) that have an effect on systemic and regional hemodynamics.
-The main method is DMV-therapy.
+• Group III - methods (factors) that affect systemic and regional hemodynamics.
+The main method is UHF therapy.

-• IV group - methods that have a normalizing effect on metabolic processes in the patient's coronary artery disease and other risk factors.
-In this case the leading role is given to balneotherapy.
+• Group IV - methods that have a normalizing effect on metabolic processes in the body of a patient with coronary heart disease and other risk factors.
+In this case, the leading role is given to balneotherapy.

-In the stable course of IHD in outpatient and outpatient settings and at home, as well as at the patient's workplace, rehabilitation and anti-relapse courses of physiotherapy are recommended.
-The most effective and time-consuming methods of laser (magnetolaser) therapy and information-wave action.
+In case of stable course of ischemic heart disease in outpatient and home conditions, as well as at the patient's workplace, it is recommended to conduct rehabilitation and anti-relapse courses of physiotherapy.
+The most effective and time-efficient methods are laser (magnetic laser) therapy and information-wave exposure.

-With laser (magnetolaser) therapy, it is preferable to use infrared emitters (wavelength 0.8 - 0.9 μm).
-The technique is contact, stable.
-Irradiate open areas of skin.
+In laser (magnetolaser) therapy, it is preferable to use infrared emitters (wavelength 0.8 - 0.9 µm).
+The method is contact, stable.
+Open areas of the skin are irradiated.

-Fields of exposure to the radiator with an irradiated surface area of about 1 cm:
+Fields of influence of the emitter with an irradiated surface area of about 1 cm:

 • I - the middle of the left sternocleidomastoid muscle;